University of California, Los Angeles: Spring 2024 pro-Palestine encampment

 On April 25, 2024, an occupation protest began at UCLA to protest the administration's investments in Israel amid the Gaza war.
 On April 28, clashes occurred between pro-Palestinian and pro-Israel protesters as Stand With Us rallied on the campus, in a protest organized by the Israeli American Council.

-As part of the pro-Palestinian protests, students set up encampments on UCLA grounds.
-The university provided the encampment with private security and metal barricades "to prevent violent confrontations between [...] protesters."
-As a safety measure, several days after the establishment of the encampment, students put into place a voucher system for entry whereby one could only enter the encampment if they knew someone already inside who could vouch that they would not incite violence or undermine the encampment's safety.
-This measure, which produced periods in which no one was let in, was cited as justification for referring to the encampment as a "Jew Exclusion Zone" by some students on campus.
-However, many Jewish students, including those affiliated with Jewish Voice for Peace (JVP), were active within the encampment.

-From the establishment of the Palestine Solidarity Encampment on April 25 to the night of April 30, many individuals, including non-students, mobilized counter-protests in support of Israel, which aimed to dismantle the encampment via intimidation and physical aggression.
-Over $50,000 was raised via GoFundMe to assist these efforts, enabling counter-protestors to purchase speakers and a Jumbotron, on which they played videos showcasing the events of October 7 on a loop in Royce Quad.
-During the nights, counter-protestors played an Israeli children's song known to be used to torture Palestinian prisoners, overlaid with recordings of a baby's cry, on repeat.
-Counter-protestors also placed or attempted to place biohazards in and around the encampment, including a backpack filled with mice.
-In the days immediately preceding April 30, counter-protestors made multiple attempts to break into the encampment.

-On April 30, violent clashes were reported on the UCLA campus between pro-Palestinian protesters and groups of counter-demonstrators supporting Israel.
-After engaging in sound/music torture for several hours, counter-protestors began physically assaulting the students inside the encampment by throwing fireworks and wooden planks at them, pepper- and bear-spraying them, and beating them with planks and pipes.
+Beginning on April 25th, counter-protests in support of Israel emerged aimed at dismantling the encampment.
+On April 30, violent clashes were reported on the UCLA campus between pro-Palestinian protesters and groups of counter-demonstrators.
+After playing Israeli children's songs alongside a baby's cry for several hours (a tactic used to torture Palestinian prisoners), counter-protestors began physically assaulting the students inside the encampment with fireworks, wooden planks, capsaicin sprays, and pipes.
 Police were called shortly after the attack began, but refused to intervene until hours after the first firework went off, telling multiple 911 callers: "You can't continue calling unless you have an emergency."
-This attack continued for four more hours before California state highway patrol officers arrived to disperse the crowd of counter-protestors at around 3:00 AM, making no arrests.
+The attack continued for four more hours before California state highway patrol officers arrived to disperse the crowd of counter-protestors at around 3:00 AM, making no arrests.